DavidKendall/kf6009/index.md

 **Lab/Seminar**   | Fri 16.00-18.00 CIS 202

 <p class="text-info">
-You should attend the lecture session a lab/seminar session every week.
+You should attend the lecture session and the lab/seminar session every week.
 </p>

 ## Synopsis